It Began with a Page: Reception

 Publishers Weekly's review praised the art and the writing of It Began with a Page, as well as how the "biography conveys with quiet power how recently segregation reached into every aspect of American life, and how one woman did her part to defeat it."
 Writing for The Horn Book, Katrina Hedeen commented on the different styles of art employed by Morstad, such as "in liquid watercolor, gouache, and pencil crayons", used to demark different points of Fujikawa's life.
 Hedeen also praised Maclear's writing, saying it "lucidly outlines a remarkable life of art and creativity, of struggle and perseverance."

 The book was a Boston Globe-Horn Book Honor in the nonfiction category.
-One of the judges, during the presentation of the award, said: "In powerful poetic text and spare delicate color and black and white artwork, Kyo Maclear and Julie Morstad chronicle the many challeges faced by Fujikawa".
+One of the judges, during the presentation of the award, said: "In powerful poetic text and spare delicate color and black and white artwork, Kyo Maclear and Julie Morstad chronicle the many challenges faced by Fujikawa".